Sammy Gravano: Childhood and early life

 At age 13, Gravano joined the Rampers, a prominent street gang in Bensonhurst.
-He had found that some people had stolen his bicycle and went to fight the thieves.
-Made men who were watching from a café saw him take on a few people at once, and they gave Gravano back his bike.
-As he was leaving, one of the made men remarked on how little Sammy fought "like a bull", hence his nickname "The Bull".
+He found that some older children had stolen his bicycle and went to fight the thieves.
+Mafiosi who were watching from a café, saw him take on a few of the older boys at once and they gave Gravano back his bike.
+As he was leaving, one of the made men remarked on how little Sammy fought "like a bull", hence his nickname "the Bull".

-Gravano had dyslexia, was bullied, and did poorly in school.
-Teachers classified him as being "a slow learner".
-He was held back from grade advancement on two occasions, and also punched school officials on two occasions.
-Gravano was sent to a school for "incorrigibles"; however, just before he reached the age of 16, the school refused to keep him any longer.
+Gravano has dyslexia, was bullied, and did poorly in school.
+Teachers classified him as "a slow learner".
+He was held back from grade advancement on two occasions, the 4th and 7th grades, and also punched school officials on two occasions.
+Gravano was eventually sent to a school for "incorrigibles" (600 school); however, just before he reached the age of 16, the school refused to keep him any longer and his parents signed him out of school.
 Gravano's father tried to redirect and discipline his son, including forcing him to attend Mass, but had little success.

 In 1964, Gravano was drafted into the United States Army and served in Fort Jackson, South Carolina.
-While an enlisted man, Gravano mainly worked as a mess hall cook.
+While an enlisted man, Gravano worked as a mess hall cook.
 He rose to the rank of corporal and was granted an honorable discharge after two years.

 In 1971, Gravano married Debra Scibetta; they had two children.
 His daughter Karen Gravano appeared on the VH1 reality series Mob Wives beginning in 2011, and released a book in 2013 titled Mob Daughter: The Mafia, Sammy "The Bull" Gravano, and Me!

-Later in his mob career, Gravano was ordered to help arrange the murder of his brother-in-law, Nicholas Scibetta.
-Gravano is also the brother-in-law of Gambino caporegime Eddie Garafola and Mario Garafola.
-Gravano was a childhood friend of Colombo crime family associate Gerard Pappa.
+Later in his mob career, Gravano was ordered to arrange the murder of his brother-in-law, Nicholas "Little Nicky" Scibetta.
+Gravano is also the brother-in-law of Gambino crime family soldier Edward "Eddie" Garafola.
+Gravano was a childhood friend of Colombo crime family associate Gerard Pappa, who was also the leader of the Rampers.